How To Choose A Mining Conveyor Belt

 CONSIDERATIONS FOR CHOOSING A MINING CONVEYOR BELT

-If you’re shopping for a conveyor belt, you should first decide your tensile strength requirement, cover thickness, and cover type depending on material being transported and loaded.
+If you’re shopping for a mining conveyor belt, you should first decide your tensile strength requirement, cover thickness, and cover type depending on the material being transported and loaded.
 Also of particular importance is the operating environment in which the conveyor transports material.

 Conveyors that move packaging or light materials in temperature-controlled warehouses won’t have the same demands as those transporting heavy products underground in mines and quarries.